icefoxen/duckling/README.md

 Very nice, right?
 All mutation is made explicit, and all mutation happens "between" frames (or at least between one system ending and the next beginning) in a basically atomic but also basically instantanious fashion; it's single-threaded, but it's just a buffer swap.

 The problem here is that dispatching events is a pain in the butt; if you return a new `Vec<Event>` or whatever you're allocating memory, which you want to avoid, and either way you end up with a big collection fo events to go through to route the messages to the destination entities.
 So instead of that, each entity gets its own event queue, and it's wrapped up in an object that gets passed to each entity, so your system is now `fn(Entity, Events, &mut EventQueue)`.
 The event queue is also double-buffered, so no allocation has to happen.
 The only part that can't be parallelized is adding an event to an entity's queue: that requires a write lock.
 If two entities try to send a message to the same target entity at the same time, one will block until the other is done.
 On the up side you're just copying your event into an array, so it's not exactly slow, but this is a source of blocking.
 On the up side, it is literally the *only* source of blocking.

-# How complete is it?

-You can make entities with two components.
-No more, no less.
-And you can't remove entities.
-So that should give you an idea.

 # How fast is it?